 Martin Medeiros was a former economist for Bank of America where he reported on economic indicators for one of the largest banks in the United States.
 His expertise has also taken him abroad as a visiting scholar teaching micro- and global economics at the University of Zagreb, Croatia, and Jinan University, Guangzhou, China.

-For the past 10 years, Medeiros has been using his industry expertise and international teaching experience to instruct, counsel and mentor UC Berkeley Extension's IDP students.
+For the past 10 years, Medeiros has been using his industry expertise and international teaching experience to instruct, counsel and mentor UC Berkeley Extension's international students.
 Recognized for his excellence in teaching and his commitment to students, Medeiros received the Honored Instructor award from UC Berkeley Extension in 2005.

 One of the courses students find interesting and challenging, Medeiros notes, is Global Business and Marketing Strategy.
 In this course, book learning and hands-on practice come together.
 Students form small teams to run a hypothetical athletic shoe business from the ground up.
 "To me, this exercise is a lot of fun," Medeiros says.
 "It involves teamwork, the division of labor, creativity and the application of knowledge learned in class.
 This is as close as we come to a real-world circumstance.
 And the outcomes are not always neat, just like the real world.